shahzeb-akhtar/Rank_Chart/README.md

-# Create a ranking chart
+# Create a Rank Chart
+This project creates an interactive rank chart

 ## Table of Contents
 <ol>